 Døråldalen, the colorful neighbor to Rondane national park

-It’s a Beautiful place in the fall time.
-Last time I was here was two years ago.
-You can check out my previous post En tur til Døråldalen (In norwegian).
+It’s a beautiful place in the fall time.
+The last time I was here was two years ago.
+You can check out my previous post En tur til Døråldalen (In Norwegian).

 How to get there

-The cellphone reception is pretty much non-existent here, so I couldn’t reach them on phone.
+The cell phone reception is pretty much non-existent here, so I couldn’t reach them on the phone.
 So I just drove, hoping I would spot them on the way.
 And just when I reached the usual parking spot, Jon and Thomas came walking.
 They’d been here for a few hours already.
-We set up camp just beside the road, and made some simple dinner and relaxed with a cup of coffee.
+We set up camp just beside the road, and made some simple dinner, and relaxed with a cup of coffee.
 The weather was nice.
-No wind at all, and the temperature was alright.
+No wind at all and the temperature was alright.
 But the clouds blocked the sun.

 The mandatory phone camera selfie.
 Sorry, Jon, for the not so flattering image :)